XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/path-and-order-book-methods/book_offers.md

 # book_offers
 [[Source]](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/BookOffers.cpp "Source")

-The `book_offers` method retrieves a list of offers, also known as the [order book](http://www.investopedia.com/terms/o/order-book.asp), between two currencies.
+The `book_offers` method retrieves a list of [Offers](offers.html) between two currencies, also known as an _order book_.
+The response omits [unfunded Offers](offers.html#lifecycle-of-an-offer) and reports how much of each remaining Offer's total is currently funded.

 ## Request Format
 An example of the request format: